COMADRES: Political history

 El Salvador is filled with a long history of social and political unrest.
 There has been cycles of violence and various conflicts, a significant one being La Matanza in 1932.
 Indigenous peasants and community activist joined together to rebel against social, political and economic injustices.
 Under the order of Maximiliano Hernandez Martinez, the Salvadoran military gained more power and raided/killed indigenous villages and people.
 Major shifts and violence around the country continued during the 1960s and 1970s.
 The conflict between the left and right wing grew stronger which lead to the Salvadoran Civil War which occurred from 1980 to 1992.“In a sense, the conflict between left and right wings never ended.
 Throughout the 1960s and 1970s, left-wing guerrillas and right-wing paramilitary death squads engaged in a deadly spiral of political violence.
 On October 15, 1979, a group of moderate officers ousted the dictator Carlos Humberto Romero and formed the Revolutionary Government Junta (JRG).
 In January 1980, right-wing violence broke out against the JRG, including bombings against government newspapers, kidnappings and murder.
 All of the JRG’s civilian leaders resigned.
 At the same time, the U.S. State Department received warnings that right-wing death squads were allying with the military against the government”.Women were involved in the war as guerilla fighters, activists, and post-war reconstruction.
 They were also heavily involved in NGOs.
 Some NGOs were women founded and led, such as COMADRES.
-These organizations were seen as a threat to the military as these organizations often spoke and protested against the violence and injustices instilled upon their communities.
+Las COMADRES did not emerge from a feminist agenda but from the urgent pressures of stare oppression and political instability.
+As their husbands were killed, family members disappeared, or forced into hiding, many women suddenly became heads of household.
+In the countryside, women expanded their work for survival: